Epicgamer3190/VP-Autoplayer/README.md

 #META {"bpm": 100, "subdiv": 4, "note": "Transposed -1"}
 [A F G] r r u o | s d f | o f f f d x
 ```
 ---

-## 🔧 Config

-All settings are saved in `vp_autoplayer.json` in the same folder as the EXE.

----

 ## 🖥 Requirements